Sanity Embeddings: Vector Search for CMS

 For B2B SaaS companies evaluating headless CMS platforms, the decision framework maps to specific priorities:

-- AI content operations and governance: Contentful offers mature capabilities with composable flexibility
+- AI content operations and governance: Contentful offers mature capabilities with composable flexibility.

-- Self-hosting and data sovereignty: Strapi provides open-source infrastructure with custom implementation options
+- Self-hosting and data sovereignty: Strapi provides open-source infrastructure with custom implementation options.

-Sanity CMS offers composable architecture capabilities designed for B2B SaaS companies, with the Embeddings Index API providing native vector search infrastructure for semantic search, AI chatbots and content recommendations.
-The platform's unified architecture treats AI as core infrastructure rather than optional add-ons through AI Assist (offering automated translation, SEO optimization and metadata generation) and the Embeddings Index API (enabling semantic search through OpenAI embeddings and managed Pinecone storage).
+Sanity's unified architecture treats AI as core infrastructure rather than optional add-ons, combining AI Assist (automated translation, SEO optimization and metadata generation) with native dataset embeddings (semantic search, hybrid retrieval and automated content recommendations).
 The right CMS choice depends on your specific technical requirements: whether native vector search matters, your preferred pricing model and your governance and compliance obligations.

 What This Means for Your CMS Strategy

 The competitive landscape will shift as other platforms add similar capabilities.
 The question is whether waiting makes sense for your roadmap.
-For B2B SaaS companies already planning AI-powered content experiences, building on infrastructure designed for these use cases reduces technical debt and accelerates time to value.
+For B2B SaaS companies already planning AI-powered content experiences, building on infrastructure designed for these use cases reduces technical debt and time to value.

 Your CMS architecture should enable marketing team autonomy while supporting the AI capabilities your product and growth teams need.
 That alignment requires intentional platform selection, not incremental bolt-ons.